CarlosCoba/XookSuut-code/README.rst

 Use
 ===========

-XS is designed to run in command line, but you can easely set-up a python script .py for you can run it as a .py, this could be very usefull in case you want to analyse several objects at the same time !
+XS is designed to run in command line, but you can easely set-up a python script .py so you can run it as a .py script.
+This last could be very usefull in case you want to analyse several objects in parallel !
 Please read the run_example.txt file to see how to run XS.
+XS requires a 2D velocity map in (km/s) and optionally a map containing the uncertainties on the velocities.
+In addition, XS requires guess values for the disk geometry, and parameters describing the rings position on the galaxy plane.
+Another input is the desired kinematic ic model, and in the case of non-circular models, the maximum radial extention of the non-circular flows.

 Examples
 ===========
-Following are some of the outputs you can obtain from running XS on a velocity map.
+Following are some of the outputs you will obtain from running XS on a velocity map.
 These examples correpond to a simulated velocity map with an oval distortion.

 Results for circular rotation model:
 |circ|

 Radial flow model:
 |rad|